thian-ngun-sang/guestguide_new_version/README.md

 database
 --------
 Mongodb was used as a database.
+Throughout the project, I used local mongodb even in the code example('backend/app.js').
-Throughout the project, I used local mongodb event in the code example('backend/app.js') If you want to use mongodb from cloud the sample is provide in '.env.example'.
+If you want to use mongodb from the cloud, the sample is provided in '.env.example'.

 backend
 -------
-NodeJs and expressJs was used as a server is programming language, and also some additional packages.
+NodeJs and expressJs was used as a server side programming language, and also some additional packages.

 frontend
 --------